-When ye therefore shall see the abomination of desolation ... stand in the holy place ...
+When ye therefore shall see the abomination of desolation... stand in the holy place...

-Then let them which be in Judea flee into the mountains:4
+Then let them which be in Judea flee into the mountains:9

-The gospel of Mark is at variance with the wording of the gospel of Matthew, though the two accounts agree in general meaning.
-Instead of saying that the "abomination of desolation" will "stand in the holy place," 5

-Mark asserts that it will be "standing where it ought not."
+The gospel of Mark varies the wording of Matthew somewhat, though agreeing in its general meaning.
+Instead of saying that the "abomination of desolation" will "stand in the holy place," Mark asserts that it will be "standing where it ought not."
 Luke, writing to a Gentile audience that was not as familiar with the temple and its customs as were the Jews addressed by Matthew, describes the sign in a more general way, referring to how Jerusalem would be "compassed by armies."
-Though the interpretation of these verses has been contested, the sense of the Greek text underlying them is clear.
+Though the interpretation of these verses has been controversial, the sense of the Greek text underlying them is clear.